oracle/coherence-micronaut-sockshop-sample/README.md

 ## Complete Application Deployment

-The Quick Start shows how you can run the application locally, but that may not be enough if you want to experiment by scaling individual services, look at tracing data in Jaeger, monitor services via Prometheus and Grafana, or make API calls directly via Swagger UI.
+The [How to Run](#how-to-run) above shows how you can run the application locally, but that may not be enough if you want to experiment by scaling individual services, look at tracing data in Jaeger, monitor services via Prometheus and Grafana, or make API calls directly via Swagger UI.